Microsoft/azure-docs.cs-cz/articles/lab-services/devtest-lab-create-environment-from-arm.md

 # Comment this statement to completely automate the environment creation.
 # Sign in to Azure.
-Connect-AzureRmAccount
+Connect-AzAccount

 # Select the subscription that has the lab.
-Set-AzureRmContext -SubscriptionId $SubscriptionId | Out-Null
+Set-AzContext -SubscriptionId $SubscriptionId | Out-Null

 # Get information about the user, specifically the user ID, which is used later in the script.
-$UserId = $((Get-AzureRmADUser -UserPrincipalName (Get-AzureRmContext).Account).Id.Guid)
+$UserId = $((Get-AzADUser -UserPrincipalName (Get-AzContext).Account).Id.Guid)

 # Get information about the lab such as lab location.
-$lab = Get-AzureRmResource -ResourceType "Microsoft.DevTestLab/labs" -Name $LabName -ResourceGroupName $ResourceGroupName if ($lab -eq $null) { throw "Unable to find lab $LabName in subscription $SubscriptionId." }
+$lab = Get-AzResource -ResourceType "Microsoft.DevTestLab/labs" -Name $LabName -ResourceGroupName $ResourceGroupName if ($lab -eq $null) { throw "Unable to find lab $LabName in subscription $SubscriptionId." }

 # Get information about the repository in the lab.
-$repository = Get-AzureRmResource -ResourceGroupName $lab.ResourceGroupName `
+$repository = Get-AzResource -ResourceGroupName $lab.ResourceGroupName `
     -ResourceType 'Microsoft.DevTestLab/labs/artifactsources' `
     -ResourceName $LabName `
     -ApiVersion 2016-05-15 `